f-messina/MangaVerse/README.md

 - see his own wishlist
 - see suggested mangas
 - see mangas read by followed users
-- buy directly a manga
 - add to the cart (?)
 - can see the cart (?)
 - modify the cart (?)
-- add payment method and complete the purchase of the items in the cart
+- add payment method and complete the purchase of the items in the cart (?)
 - modify profile info

 Manager requirements: